 All homes, regardless of their construction types can provide food for termites.
 Some termites, require moisture to survive and will create mud tubes to protect themselves from sunlight, air and dryness.
 Those mud tubes can also allow them to gain access to a structure that is above the ground.

 Termites are usually found when they swarm, which typically happens between the months of March and May.
-If you notice a termite swarm, it is a sign of a mature colony and you should contact a professional licensed pest control company, such as OPC Pest Control, immediately.
-Should you try to take care of your termite problems yourself, you may end up not being able to remove the entire colony, causing the issue to continue and result in further damage to your home or business.
+If you notice a termite swarm, it is a sign of a mature colony and you should contact a professional licensed pest control company, such as OPC Pest Control, for termite home treatment immediately.
+Should you try to implement termite control yourself, you may end up not being able to remove the entire colony, causing the issue to continue and result in further damage to your home or business.

 Oftentimes, these indications of a termite infestation can go unnoticed and undetected until the damage is found.
 Help protect your home against termites by eliminating food and moisture conditions around your home that would make it attractive to termites.
 Remove excessive plant cover and wood mulch around your house, seal entry points around water and utility pipes and ventilate crawl spaces to help protect your home against termites.